beaufortaml/company-ownership-example/README.md

 ## Testing

-Most of the bundled tests are broken.
-They should be fixed by changing the code in `main.py`, not by changing the tests :)
+Most of the bundled tests are being skipped because they are not passing.
+They should be fixed by changing the code in `main.py`, not by changing the tests!

 To run the tests: